Tracking Patches for Open Source Software Vulnerabilities: Our Approach

 \section{Our Approach}

-Based on the findings from our study, we propose an automated approach, named \tool, to find patches (in the form of commits) for an \congyingEdit{OSS} vulnerability.
-The underlying idea of \tool is that patch commits will be frequently referenced during the reporting, discussion and resolution of an \congyingEdit{OSS} vulnerability in various advisory sources.
-Fig. \ref{fig:overview} presents an overview of \tool.
-It takes as an input the CVE identifier of an \congyingEdit{OSS} vulnerability, and returns its patches.
-Specifically, \tool works in three steps.
-First, it constructs a reference network for the CVE starting from multiple advisory sources (i.e., NVD, Debian \cite{debian}, Red Hat \cite{redhat} and GitHub).
-The goal is to model resource references during the reporting, discussion and resolution of the CVE.
-Here, we consider NVD as the main advisory source, Debian, Red Hat and GitHub as the secondary advisory sources which can be further extended.
-Second, it selects the patch nodes (i.e., commits) in the network which have high connectivity and high confidence\congyingEdit{,} and thus are most likely to be patches for the CVE.
-Finally, it expands the selected patches via searching relevant commits across branches of the same repository.
-The goal is to establish a potential one-to-many mapping between the CVE and its patches.
-In the following subsections, we will elaborate \congyingEdit{on} each step in detail.
+Based on the findings from our empirical study, we propose~an~automated~approach, \tool, to track patches (in the form of commits)~for \congyingEdit{OSS} vulnerabilities.~The underlying idea of \tool is that patch~commits are often frequently referenced during the reporting, discussion and resolution~of~an~\congyingEdit{OSS} vulnerability in various advisory~sources.
+Fig.~\ref{fig:overview}~presents an overview of \tool.
+It takes as an input the CVE identifier of an \congyingEdit{OSS} vulnerability, and returns its patches. \tool works in three steps.~First,~it~constructs a reference network for the CVE starting from multiple~advisory sources (i.e., NVD, Debian~\cite{debian}, Red Hat~\cite{redhat} and GitHub).
+The~goal~is to model resource references~during~the reporting, discussion and~resolution of the CVE.
+Second, it selects the patch nodes~(i.e., patch commits) in the network~which have high connectivity and high~confidence\congyingEdit{,} and thus are most likely to be patches for the CVE.
+Finally, it expands the selected patch commits via searching relevant commits across branches of the same repository.
+The goal is to establish a potential one-to-many~mapping between the CVE and its patches.~In~the~following subsections, we will elaborate \congyingEdit{on} each step in detail.